Solving promise equations over monoids and groups: Overview of Results

 The power of $\BLP+\AIP$ is necessary in~\Cref{th:promisemonoids} in the sense that $\AIP$ does not suffice for all monoids, even for (non-promise) CSPs, unlike in the case of groups.
-Indeed, adding a fresh element to a group that serves as the monoid identity fools $\AIP$; for details, cf.~\Cref{lem:blpaipneeded} in~\Cref{app:results}.
+Indeed, adding a fresh element to a group that serves as the monoid identity fools $\AIP$.

+\begin{lemma} Let $G$ be an arbitrary Abelian group.
+Let $M$ be the monoid resulting from adding to $G$ a fresh element $e$ that serves as the monoid identity.
+Then $\Lin(M, M)$ is solvable by $\BLP+\AIP$ but not by $\AIP$. \end{lemma}

+\begin{proof} The fact that $\BLP+\AIP$ solves the $\Lin(M,M)$ follows by~\Cref{th:promisemonoids} from the fact that $M$ is Abelian and a union of subgroups.
+To rule out $\AIP$, we show that $\Lin(M,M)$ has no alternating polymorphisms; this suffices by~\Cref{thm:aip}.
+We begin with the following observation.
+Let $p: M^n \rightarrow M$ be a polymorphism whose $i$-th coordinate is inessential.
+Consider the homomorphism $\tau_{p,i}$ that sends each element $s\in M$ to $p(e,\dots, s, \dots, e)$, where all arguments are equal to $e$ except for the $i$-th one, which is equal to $s$.
+Then it must be that $\tau_{p,i}$ is constant and equal to $e$.
+Now suppose that $p$ is a $(2n+1)$-ary alternating polymorphism.
+Then define $q(x_1,\dots, x_{2n})=p(x_1,x_1,x_2,x_3,\dots,x_{2n-1})$.
+As $p$ is alternating, the first coordinate is inessential in $q$.
+By our previous observation, $\tau_{q,1}$ is constant and equal to $e$.
+By definition,

+Hence $\tau_{p,1}(s) \tau_{p,2}(s)=e$ for all $s\in M$.
+The only way that the product of two elements equals $e$ in $M$ is that both elements are equal to $e$.
+Thus, both $\tau_{p,1}$ and $\tau_{p,2}$ are constant and equal to $e$.
+This means that the first and the second coordinate are inessential in $p$.
+However, as $p$ is alternating, $p$ is preserved under parity preserving permutations of its arguments, so the fact that its first and second coordinates are inessential means that in fact all its coordinates are inessential.
+However, if all coordinates of $p$ are inessential, then $p$ is constant, but this contradicts the fact that $p$ must be idempotent, as singleton unary relations are in $\Lin(M,M)$ and thus preserved by $p$. \end{proof}

 \mypar{Promise equations over semigroups} As our next result, we prove that every PCSP is polynomial-time equivalent to a problem of the form $\PLin(S_1, S_2, \varphi)$ over some semigroups $S_1,S_2$.
 Hence, extending our classification of promise equations beyond monoids is difficult in the sense that understanding the computational complexity of promise equations over semigroups is as hard as classifying all PCSPs.
 This result is analogous to the one known in the non-promise setting obtained in~\cite{KTT07:tcs}, whose proof we closely follow.
 One difficulty in lifting the result from~\cite{KTT07:tcs} is the lack of constants in the promise setting.
 The details can be found in~\Cref{sec:semigroups}.